deborahbrouwer/openqa-fedora-containers/README.md

 2. Start the web UI container:

-    `./openqa_web.sh
+    `./openqa_web.sh`

-    > If needed, the script will build the web UI image, create images, pull tests etc.
+    > If needed, the script will build the web UI image, create assets, pull tests etc.
     > See usage with `./openqa_web.sh -h`

 3. Login as `Demo` through the web UI